Architecting a Multi-Model AI Creative Pipeline Without Model Lock-In

 • Image‑to‑video separates responsibilities:

-Reference quality upstream directly influences coherence downstream.
-A documented image‑to‑video workflow shows how controlling the upstream visual state reduces motion artifacts and drift.
+The quality of the upstream stage directly influences coherence downstream.
+A documented image‑to‑video workflow shows that controlling the upstream visual state reduces motion artifacts and drift.
 When chaining is systematic, regeneration decreases → lower cost variability.

 Infrastructure Discipline

-Shifting from prompt experimentation to structured system logic yields measurable effects on throughput and economic predictability.
-A structured multi‑model strategy for switching between AI generators captures this discipline better than any isolated prompt framework.
+Shifting from ad‑hoc prompt experimentation to a structured system logic yields measurable gains in throughput and economic predictability.
+A multi‑model strategy that defines clear switching rules between AI generators captures this discipline far better than any isolated prompt framework.

 Practical Implementation Checklist